Clubhouses (South Park): Plot

-Stan and Kyle set out to build a clubhouse so they can play Truth or Dare with Wendy and Bebe.
-Stan believes he will be dared to kiss his girlfriend, Wendy, and Bebe, who has developed a crush on Kyle, plans to dare Kyle to kiss her.
-Cartman and Kenny learn of Stan and Kyle's plans and set about building their own clubhouse.
+Stan convinces Kyle to set out and build a clubhouse so they can play Truth or Dare with Wendy and Bebe.
+Stan believes he will be dared to kiss his girlfriend, Wendy, and Bebe, who has developed a crush on the unsuspecting Kyle, plans to make him her boyfriend.
+Kyle doesn't want to play Truth or Dare with the girls, but Stan alleviates his worries by saying they could get them to eat gross bugs via dare.
+Cartman and Kenny learn of Stan and Kyle's plans and set about building their own clubhouse; however, Cartman slacks off while having Kenny do all the work.
+Stan seeks advice from Chef on how to play Truth or Dare since neither he or Kyle know the rules - Chef tells Stan to do truth for a little bit before the dare or else he would come off as too eager, and when it comes to the dare he should say it sensually so that Wendy could possibly kiss him.

 Meanwhile, Stan's parents, Randy and Sharon, divorce due to constant bickering.
-Sharon soon introduces Stan to a new stepfather, Roy, who promptly moves into the family home.
+Sharon soon introduces Stan to a new stepfather, Roy, who promptly moves into the family home and whines a lot to Stan and making him do chores.
 Cartman and Kenny complete their clubhouse first, and Kenny manages to get two 16-year-old girls to hang out with them.
 Cartman attempts to get the girls to play Truth or Dare, but this fails when one of the girls says that Truth or Dare is for children.
-They instead instigate a massive party in the clubhouse, during which Kenny is inadvertently crushed.
-Stan and Kyle eventually finish their clubhouse, but it is time for Stan to visit his father.
-Randy displays insincere interest and is more focused on enjoying single life.
-The girls visit Stan and Kyle's clubhouse to play Truth or Dare.
-Kyle and Bebe end up kissing, and before Stan has his turn, Roy interrupts, causing Wendy and Bebe to leave.
+They instead instigate a massive party in the clubhouse, during which Kenny is inadvertently crushed during a mosh pit.
+Stan and Kyle eventually finish their clubhouse, despite not using nails since Sharon was worried they would get hurt.
+Before Stan can invite Wendy and Bebe, it is time for him to visit his father.
+Randy displays insincere interest and is more focused on enjoying single life (he is later seen at Cartman and Kenny's party in their clubhouse).
+The girls later visit Stan and Kyle's clubhouse to play Truth or Dare.
+Kyle and Bebe end up kissing after Kyle fails to listen to Stan's advice from Chef and makes a dare, causing him to run out of the clubhouse in disgust.
+Next is Stan, who is tempted to kiss Wendy and ignores Chef's advice to ask for a dare.
+However, Roy interrupts, causing Wendy and Bebe to leave early; Stan plans to enact vengeance on his stepfather.